yasir2000/openwrt-oldwiki-md/AR7Port.rst

    * '''arch/mips/ar7/printf.c''': not inline with the generic '''arch/mips/mips-boards/generic/printf.c''', and requires '''arch/mips/lib/promlib.c''' to have an #ifndef CONFIG_AR7 around the entire file.
    * '''arch/mips/lib/promlib.c''': see above.

    * '''arch/mips/ar7/irq.c''': not inline with the generic irc.c files for any of the other platforms under arch/mips, this still uses the (very) old way of dealing with irq's - not the new, standard way.

    * '''arch/mips/ar7/reset.c''': the functions are empty.
-Please impliment this '''without''' using the tnetd code, if possible. (reboot works now, shutdown/halt does not yet.) -- nbd: for halt, you probably only need __cli() + while(1);
+Please impliment this '''without''' using the tnetd code, if possible. (reboot works now, shutdown/halt does not yet.) -- nbd: for halt, you probably only need __cli() + while(1); z3ro: there are some tnetd functions for halt... hopefully we can use the code from these without needing all of the tnetd code.

-   * '''arch/mips/kernel/traps.c''', '''arch/mips/mm/tlb-r4k.c''': a lot of "KSEG0+CONFIG_AR7_MEMORY" we might need to keep this, the ar7 has a small ammount of ram/rom on-chip where the exception code goes... strange that it loads the generic linux exception code, as well as the ar7 exception code in arch/mips/ar7.
+   * '''arch/mips/kernel/traps.c''', '''arch/mips/mm/tlb-r4k.c''': "KSEG0+CONFIG_AR7_MEMORY" in traps.c:set_except_vector(), an extra memcpy for except_vec4 (dedicated interrupt) this might go away once we have proper irq code.
+See above. (irq.c)

-   * '''arch/mips/kernel/setup.c''': the bootmap_size for ar7 needs fixing, and I killed all of arch/mips/ar7/ar7_paging.c (it's now merged with setup.c and is a lot more compact.)
+   * '''arch/mips/kernel/setup.c''': We have some #ifdef CONFIG_AR7 ... #else ... #endif because of the memory offset, we should use the generics here and modify the functions in mm/bootmem.c (this will kill some #ifdef CONFIG_AR7's in other files, too.)
-   * '''arch/mips/mm/init.c''': see above, this has changes related to the old ar7_paging.c file, some of which can probably be removed now that we use the "proper" bootmem code in setup.c (I'll do this next)
+   * '''arch/mips/mm/init.c''': These #ifdef CONFIG_AR7's are related to not having the proper code in mm/bootmem.c, see previous list item.

    * Please document any more bugs/ugly-hacks found.